flow-project/flow/docs/source/index.rst

 Welcome to Flow
 ================

-Flow is a a computational framework for deep RL and control experiments for traffic microsimulation.
+Flow is a computational framework for deep RL and control experiments for traffic microsimulation.

 Flow is a work in progress - input is welcome.
-The available documentation is limited for now.
+Available documentation is limited for now.
+Tutorials in iPython notebook format are available through `our GitHub <https://github.com/berkeleyflow/flow/tree/master/tutorials/exercises>`_.

 .. toctree::